-I am a Postdoctoral Researcher with Iain Mathieson at the Department of Genetics, where I also work with Bogdan Pasaniuc at the recently established Center for Computational Biomedicine.
+I am a Postdoctoral Researcher in Statistical and Population Genetics with Iain Mathieson at the Department of Genetics, where I also work with Bogdan Pasaniuc at the recently established Center for Computational Biomedicine.
 I earned my PhD in Statistics at UC Berkeley.
 I obtained my undergraduate degree in Mathematical and Computational Science (with Honors in Mathematical Biology) at Stanford.
 I am a science communication advocate, and I enjoy baking and cooking whenever time permits.

 Genetics